 "Not engaging your glutes and quads will hinder how well you can tuck your pelvis and maintain a neutral spine," Tripp says.
 That's because these muscles act together to pull the pelvis into a neutral position, which helps to hold your body in a straight line from your head to your toes and reduces your hips from dipping too.

 - Lie on the ground with your knees bent, feet close to your butt and arms at your sides.
+Brace your core.

 - Press into your feet and arms to lift your hips and lower and mid-back off the ground.

-- Hold for three seconds, focusing on squeezing your glutes.
+- Pause, focusing on squeezing your glutes.